 For example, two modules of RAM with the same speed (let’s say 2400 MHz) and slightly different CAS timings probably wouldn’t be an issue.
 Your motherboard would pick the slowest one and run them both at those speeds.

-The further away you get in speeds and timings, the harder your motherboard is going to have to work to run them together.
-Furthermore, it may require manual control over the speeds and timings in the form of over and underclocking the modules to ensure stability.
+The further away you get in speeds and timings, the harder your motherboard is going to have to work to run them simultaneously.
+Furthermore, it may require manual control over the speeds and timings in the form of over or underclocking the modules to ensure stability.

 In other words, you could probably do it, but it would definitely be a bigger headache than it is worth.